CAODH/EquiScore/README.md

 1. you need to download the traing dataset , and extract pocket data to ./data/training_data/PDBscreen (You can also use your own private data, As long as it can fit to EquiScore after processing)
-2. use uniport id to deduplicated data and split data in `./data/data_splits/screen_model/data_split_for_training.py` in this script, will help deduplicated dataset by uniport id and split train/val data and save data path into a pkl file (like "train_keys.pkl, val_keys.pkl, test_keys.pkl").
+2. use uniprot id to deduplicated data and split data in `./data/data_splits/screen_model/data_split_for_training.py` in this script, will help deduplicated dataset by uniprot id and split train/val data and save data path into a pkl file (like "train_keys.pkl, val_keys.pkl, test_keys.pkl").
 3. run train.py script:

    `python Train.py --ngpu 1 --train_keys your_keys_path --val_keys your_keys_path --test_keys your_keys_path --test`